PolyU-Edge-Intelligence-Lab/Lab-Website/content/workshop/talk4.md

 ---

+number: 4
-title: Talk4- AIoT as a Service – Framework, Opportunities, and Challenges
+title: AIoT as a Service – Framework, Opportunities, and Challenges
-date: '2022-01-01'
+date: '2022-05-27'
 type: book
 weight: 10
 ---